crash-g/bottino/README.md

 ## TODO list

-- add commands to add and remove aliases
 - accept UTF-8 input
 - turn foreign keys on with `PRAGMA foreign_keys = ON;` (?)
 - add interactive mode to delete expense (?)